nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 02. A file is simply an array of bytes stored on disk and can practically contain anything.
 A file when executed as a program gives rise to a process.

-	UNIX systems was originally desined to predominantly use text files as they are easy to edit.
-UNIX started as an operating system targeted towards engineering community, and engineers often tinker with configuration files and share it with their peers.
+	UNIX systems was originally desined to predominantly use text files as they are easy to read, understand and edit.
+UNIX started as an operating system targeted towards engineering community, and engineers often tinkered with configuration files and shared it with their peers.
 Using a text file format makes it easy to do so as well as analyse and debug them if need be.

 ##